-- Trustee will have a senior board level (or equivalent) lead to take leadership responsibility for their school's safeguarding arrangements (contact details for the lead trustee can be found in section 5 of this document). - Trustees will ensure there are appropriate policies and procedures (in addition to this policy, policies for staff behaviour, whistleblowing, information sharing and risk management) in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - That all systems and processes should operate with the best interest of the child at their heart and ensure the child's wishes and feelings are taken into account when determining actions to take and what services to provide. - To ensure that safer recruitment procedures are followed and that all appropriate checks are carried out on all staff. - To ensure the school has a Designated Lead who is a member of the Senior Leadership Team and has undergone relevant training. - To provide sufficient resources to enable appropriate training to all staff at regular intervals. - Education (RSE), through teaching and learning opportunities, as part of providing a broad and balanced curriculum and to ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding (the school recognises that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed).
-To ensure appropriate filters and appropriate monitoring systems are in place on school devices and the school networks4 (taking into consideration age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks) and regularly review their effectiveness. - To ensure that the leadership team and relevant staff have an awareness and understanding of the filtering provisions in place and manage them effectively and know how to escalate concerns when identified. - To ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities set out in Part 1 of KCSIE and Annex A of KCSIE. - To ensure that the Safeguarding Policy and procedures are consistent with Waltham Forest Safeguarding Children Board requirements and are reviewed annually. - To ensure that the Head Teacher and DSL work with local safeguarding partners - To ensure that the school has procedures for dealing with allegations of abuse against members of staff (including supply staff and volunteers) that comply with WFSCB/Waltham Forest safeguarding partnership arrangements, Disclosure and Barring Service and the Teaching Regulation Agency. - To ensure that school staff have due regard to data protection principles as outlined by the DPA and GDPR 2018.
+- Trustee will have a senior board level (or equivalent) lead to take leadership responsibility for their school's safeguarding arrangements (contact details for the lead trustee can be found in section 5 of this document). - Trustees will ensure there are appropriate policies and procedures (in addition to this policy, policies for staff behaviour, whistleblowing, information sharing and risk management) in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - That all systems and processes should operate with the best interest of the child at their heart and ensure the child's wishes and feelings are taken into account when determining actions to take and what services to provide. - To ensure that safer recruitment procedures are followed and that all appropriate checks are carried out on all staff. - To ensure the school has a Designated Lead who is a member of the Senior Leadership Team and has undergone relevant training. - To provide sufficient resources to enable appropriate training to all staff at regular intervals. - To ensure children are taught about safeguarding, including online and Relationships and Sex Education (RSE), through teaching and learning opportunities, as part of providing a broad and balanced curriculum and to ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding (the school recognises that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed).
+To ensure appropriate filters and appropriate monitoring systems are in place on school devices and the school networks4 (taking into consideration age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks) and regularly review their effectiveness.